OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Consumer/README.md

 ## Overview

-This is a template.
+This is a model.
 It is intended to be copied, in whole or in part, to create new custom assemblies that contain or reuse custom dialogs.

 The main window contains three buttons that show custom dialogs.
 The leftmost